Australian Organising Committee

 Michael has 25 years’ mining geotechnical engineering experience in operational, corporate and consulting roles.
-He has experience in South Africa, Australia, New Zealand, Indonesia, Ghana and the USA, covering a range of deep to near surface underground mining methods and small to large open pits.
+He has worked in South Africa, Australia, New Zealand, Indonesia, Ghana and the USA, covering a range of deep to near surface underground mining methods and small to large open pits.
 Michael has held several senior roles at AngloGold Ashanti, Newmont, Evolution Mining and SRK Consulting.
 Michael has a strong interest in the geotechnical design process, especially with respect to understanding geotechnical uncertainty and managing geotechnical risk.
-Michael is a Fellow and Chartered Professional of the AusIMM and has published 28 technical papers.
+Michael is a fellow and chartered professional of the AusIMM and has published 28 technical papers.

 Dr Marc Elmouttie

 Research Team Leader: Mining Geoscience